jackyzha0/jackyzha0.github.io/content/thoughts/security.md

 		- hijacking: 'take over' ongoing connection
 		- denial of service: prevent service from being used by others
 - Given that Trudy can see all the data, how do we provide confidentiality? [[thoughts/encryption|Encryption]]!

+## Symmetric Key Cryptography
+- Bob and Alice share same key $K_S$
+- Method/algorithm maybe be different (opposite) for decryption but same key is used

+## Block Ciphers
+- Message is broken into blocks (e.g. 64-bits of data)
+- Each block is encrypted/decrypted separately
+- $2^{64}$ combinations for a 64-bit block!
+- Cipher-block chaining
+	- Do an additional operation with the plaintext
+	- E.g.
+		- XOR first block with arbitrary (randomly chosen) number known by both parties
+		- Following blocks are XOR'ed with previous block
+- DES
+	- 56-bit symmetric key, 64-bit plaintext input
+	- No longer considered secure, 56-bit key can be brute forced in <1 day
+	- 3DES is more secure, do it 3 times with 3 different keys
+- AES
+	- Also symmetric, replaced DES as NIST standard in 2001
+	- 128-bit block cipher
+	- 128-, 192-, or 256-bit key
+	- Way more secure than DES
+		- Brute force decryption that takes 1 second for DES would take 149 trillion years for 128-bit AES

+## Certification Authorities (CA)
+- Authority of who own's what public keys
+- When Bob wants Alice's public key
+	- Alice provides a certificate
+	- Certificate is signed by CA
+	- Bob applies CA's public key to confirm certificate's authenticity
+	- Certificate contains Alice's public key

+## Message Digest
+- Signature of long messages is computationally expensive
+- We can compute a fixed-length "fingerprint"
+	- Apply hash function $H$ to message $m$, giving a fixed size message digest, $H(m)$
+- Signed message digest
+	- Bob sends message $m$ and signed digest $K_B^-(H(m))$
+	- Alice receives $m$ and computes $H_{new}(m)$
+	- Alice receives signed digest $K_B^-(H(m))$ and computes $K_B^+(K_B^-(H(m)))$
+	- If $K_B^+(K_B^-(H(m))) = H_{new}(m)$, the message is considered signed (and untampered)
+- Alternative: message authentication code (MAC)
+	- Add a secret to the end of each message that is also hashed.
+It is extremely unlikely that anyone who doesn't know the secret to come up with an appropriate hash
+	- Shared secret $s$
+	- Hash is computed not on message $m$, but on $m+s$
+		- Bob sends message $h = H(m + s)$
+		- Alice receives $(m, h)$ and computes $H(m + s)$
+		- If $h = H(m+s)$, message is considered signed
+	- Fast because encryption is not necessary

+## Preventing Replay Attacks
+- Nonce - value that will only ever be used once (usually derived from clock time)
+- A sort of challenge, Alice wants Bob to prove they have received the nonce by sending them back that same nonce
+- Ensures this is a new conversation between Alice and Bob

+## Hash Functions
+1. Order should matter, should be very unlikely for two messages two have a hash collision
+2. Examples of good hash functions
+	1. MD5: compute a 128-bit message digest in a 4-step process
+	2. SHA-1: US NIST standard, 160-bit digest
+	3. SHA-256 and SHA-512 are more secure